TheJuicePapi/proxygo/README.md

 2. 'cd proxygo'
 3. 'sudo chmod +x install.sh proxygo.py'
 4. 'sudo ./install.sh'

-5. 'sudo proxygo' (before using this command make sure to set up proxychains & tor files.
-See bellow for details)
+   (before the next step see CONFIGURATION for details)

+5. Exit and open a new terminal to use 'proxygo' shortcut

 -------------------------------